Policy last updated

 - The Indicative SRP is based on PSD application and enrolment information as at Term 3 the year prior.
 Allocations are updated in the Confirmed SRP, capturing enrolment and application changes that occur between Term 3 and Term 1.

-- PSD allocations should be reviewed termly in PSDMS (Resource Allocation Listing) and the SRP (Budget Details report), and any questions can be logged via the DET Services Portal.
+- PSD allocations should be reviewed termly in PSDMS (Resource Allocation Listing) and the SRP (Budget Details report), and any questions can be logged via the DE Services Portal.
 Reconciliation requests can only be considered on a one-term basis.
 Requests for budget adjustments will not be considered beyond the previous term.

 Further information